Azure/Cloud-Native/website/blog/2022-09-13/index.md

         app.Run();
     ```
     :::note Want to know more?
-       Check this [blog post](https://bitoftech.net/2022/09/02/azure-container-apps-async-communication-with-dapr-pub-sub-api-part-6/) which describes in detail how the subscriber was able to register topic with the defined endpoint
+       Check this [blog post](https://bitoftech.net/2022/09/02/azure-container-apps-async-communication-with-dapr-pub-sub-api-part-6/) which describes in detail how the consumer was able to discover available topic names, Pub/Sub names, and which routes/endpoints to push messages to.
     :::
 ### 2. Provision Azure Service Bus and Topic
-We need to create the Azure Service Bus so we can configure the Pub/sub dapr component and test locally
+We need to create the Azure Service Bus so we can configure the Dapr Pub/Sub component and test locally
-1. Open PowerShell console and Login to Azure by using `az login` if you have multiple subscriptions, set the subscription you want to use in this tutorial before proceeding, you can do this by using `az account set --subscription <name or id>` As well calling `az upgrade` is a good practice to ensure you are running the latest Aure CLI Command.
+1. Open PowerShell console and Login to Azure by using the command `az login` if you have multiple subscriptions, set the subscription you want to use in this tutorial before proceeding, you can do this by using `az account set --subscription <name or id>` As well calling `az upgrade` is a good practice to ensure you are running the latest Aure CLI Command.
 2. Create Azure Resource Group by using the code below, feel free to change the name and location of the resource group
     ```powershell
     $RESOURCE_GROUP="orders-services-rg"